More about Cliff Walk at Pourville

 Here is what Wikipedia says about The Cliff Walk at Pourville

 The Cliff Walk at Pourville is an 1882 painting by the French Impressionist painter Claude Monet.
-It currently resides at the Art Institute of Chicago.
-It is a landscape painting featuring two girls atop a cliff above the sea.
+It currently resides at the Art Institute of Chicago and is one in a series of landscape paintings created by Monet during his time in Normandy.
+It features two girls atop a cliff overlooking the sea in Pourville, a fishing village in Normandy.
+The piece depicts a scene of summer sunshine and brisk breeze, juxtaposing leisure and labor by contrasting the bourgeois figures with fishing boats on the horizon.

 Check out the full Wikipedia article about The Cliff Walk at Pourville